-When CARB's Q4 2021 LCFS data is published in April 2022, it is expected that the CI value of California's natural gas fuel supply will continue its trend of becoming even more carbon negative.
-Natural gas will have a negative CI for ALL OF 2021, the first time that this has happened for a calendar year FOR ANY TRANSPORTATION FUEL.
+The CI value of California's natural gas fuel supply has a negative CI for ALL OF 2021, the first time that this has happened for a calendar year FOR ANY TRANSPORTATION FUEL.

 Why is natural gas fuel carbon negative?